GLOBAL MARKETS-Dollar falls against the yen; bond yields decline

 NEW YORK, April 26 (Reuters) - The U.S. dollar tumbled against the yen on Friday after the Bank of Japan left its monetary policy unchanged, while benchmark U.S. bond yields fell to near 4-1/2-month lows after the U.S. economy grew less than expected in the first quarter.

-The disappointing growth rate spurred concerns about a tepid outlook for the United States which, along with recent concerns that China's growth is slowing, also hit the price of oil.
-Brent crude fell to just above $103 a barrel after rising $3 in the past two sessions.
+The disappointing growth rate spurred concerns about a tepid outlook for the United States, which along with recent concerns that China's growth is slowing, also hit the price of oil.
+Brent crude dipped below $103 a barrel after rising $3 in the past two sessions.